wrandtkeflvc/fl_islandora_forms/nextstep_addInIIDfixAndMODS_3_6/README.txt

 The starting  point is a Full MODS form developed in Aug/Sept.
 2016 to corrected a problem with editing records where there is a dateIssued with both a start point and an end point.

+Completed development is to:
+Combine in the fix to flipping blank type identifiers to type="IID"

 The in progress development is to:
-Combine in the fix to flipping blank type identifiers to type="IID" and
 Combine in Lydia's updates to be compatible with MODS 3.6.
+(I was not able to find this, so there might not be any changes to the Full MODS form. - wvr)

+Testing has not been completed.

 MODS Simple Entry: